 If grief reactions from fans or the national collective match the intensity of close family and friends, then one may have to consider the attachment to Kobe and the grief reaction to be obsessive and pathological.
-Yet, to merely admonish someone for grieving the loss of a famous individual is wrong and simply bad counseling.
+Yet, to merely admonish someone for grieving the loss of a famous individual is wrong and simply bad grief counseling.
 It is healthy to socially grieve a sports hero but it has to be proportionate.
 Grief Counselors need to identify what is healthy and not healthy in this type of social grief.

 With social media discussing his death everywhere there are bound to be ignorant comments and reactions.
 Some will come from individuals who fear death itself and prefer to ignore it or hide it by dismissing Kobe.
 There will be those who downplay it and criticize others for grieving the loss.
 Others will dismiss Kobe and say, others should only grieve real heroes, like soldiers.
-These dismissive snubs and rude remarks are a result of inner issues or reactions to over sensitive people and their obsession with Kobe’s death.
+These dismissive snubs and rude remarks are a result of inner issues or reactions to arise responses from others regarding Kobe’s death.
 They will seek to escape the story of his death and troll other social media users.

 Why is Kobe’s death more impactful?
 Why are the unknown people that die not recognized at such a dramatic and universal level?
 Why is the death of a soldier not mourned more universally than the death of a star?
-One is never dismissing the death of anyone, especially soldiers or others who may have died with Kobe in the tragic helicopter accident, but when famous people die, people notice.
+One is never dismissing the death of anyone, especially soldiers or others who may have died, with Kobe, in the tragic helicopter accident, but when famous people die, people notice.
 Maybe not due to importance of the person personally, or that this person did more or did less, but because famous people are known.
 A known individual, important or not, touches everyone.
 How it touches one may vary, but it nonetheless touches.
 A soldier’s death clearly is more impactful than a mere stranger.
 While the soldier is not personally known, he collectively represents our national heroes, but the impact of a famous person’s death may resonate deeper because that person is known.
 Whether this occurs for everyone or not depends on their military up-bringing, level of patriotism, and values.
 Obviously, a soldier’s death is far more important to the nation, but in regards to attachment, fame can make one feel closer.

 Whether pathological reactions, bitter reactions, or true sad social reactions proportionate to the death exist, there will always be reactions to the death of a famous person in any social sphere because it forces one to wrestle with the notion of death.